Menu

 For More Information and FREE training and educational resources on MOUD visit pcssNOW.org.

-Funding for this initiative was made possible (in part) by cooperative agreement nos.
+Funding for this initiative was made possible (in part) by grant nos.
 1H79TI086770 and 1H79TI085588 from SAMHSA.
-The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.”
+The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.

 Education